All about box turtles

 Scutes on the top shell (carapace) and internal organs (Titimaster / Wiki; CC BY-SA 3.0)

-However, the digestive system is similar to that of most other vertebrates (animals with a backbone).
+The digestive system, however, is similar to that of most other vertebrates (animals with a backbone).
 The two main parts are the stomach and the intestines.
 The digestive system ends at the cloaca (klo-A-kuh), through which solid waste passes to the “anal vent,” located partway down the tail.

 Shell